JaakkoLipp/JaakkoLipp/README.md

 ## 🚀 About Me<br>
-Software Engineering Student specializing in back-end development.
+Software Engineering masters student specializing in web development.

 - 🎓 Studying Computer Science & Business at LUT-University.
 - 💼 Worked at Telia as a Technical Specialist, enhancing my expertise in ICT.